tensorflow/tfjs-models/kmeans-clustering/README.md

-This package is different from the other packages in this repository in that it doesn't provide a model with weights, but rather a utility for constructing a KNN model using activations from another model or any other tensors you can associate with a class.
+This package is different from the other packages in this repository in that it doesn't provide a model with weights, but rather a utility for constructing a KMeans model using activations from another model or any other tensors you can associate with a class.

-You can see example code [here](https://github.com/tensorflow/tfjs-models/tree/master/knn-classifier/demo).
+You can see example code [here](https://github.com/tensorflow/tfjs-models/tree/master/kmeans/demo).

 ## Usage example